 Slight respite from cold conditions in Kashmir Valley

-Srinagar the summer capital of Jammu and Kashmir recorded a low of minus 4.4 degrees Celsius last night a degree up from the previous night, the officials said.
+Srinagar recorded a low of 0.4 degrees Celsius on Wednesday night, slightly up from 0.3 degrees Celsius the previous night, they said.

-Kupwara in north Kashmir recorded a low of minus 5.6 degrees Celsius last night, they said.
+The mercury in Kupwara in north Kashmir settled at a low of 0.1 degrees Celsius.